 Lately in our world there has been a lot to fear.
-The Paris terrorist attack and the one in San Bernardino has caused those terrorism fears to return.
-There have been plenty of other terrorist attacks in places like Kenya but this one in Paris we identified with.
-Then there was California.
-There is a dramatic increase of gun violence breaking out in random safe places like churches, movie theatres, and schools.
+School shootings, terrorist attacks, weather patterns with new and scary names… There is a dramatic increase of gun violence breaking out in random safe places like churches, movie theatres, and schools.
 If you are a young black man, there is real fear that a police officer will be overly aggressive.
 This same fear grips the mothers of these young men as well as wives and sisters.
 Did the masks I wore diligently during Covid shutdown really protect me from anything?
 Fear is a growing presence.
 And is sucking the life out of those who desire to live brave.

 I want to start these thoughts though with this article, School Shooting Survivor: How I Stopped Being Afraid.
 The author, Susie Davis, has much to teach us.
 But first her story.